 - Admitted, Texas; West Virginia; United States Supreme Court; Fifth Circuit Court of Appeals; United States District Courts for the Southern, Northern, Eastern, and Western Districts of Texas; United States District Courts for the Northern and Southern Districts of West Virginia

-- Houston (Litigation Section; Council Member and Vice Chair of the Appellate Practice Section; Past Chair of the Securities Litigation & Arbitration Section) and Texas State Bar Associations; Propane Gas Defense Association (Board Member and Past President); American Board of Trial Advocates; Securities Industry and Financial Markets Association
+- Houston (Litigation Section; Council Member and Chair of the Appellate Practice Section; Past Chair of the Securities Litigation & Arbitration Section) and Texas State Bar Associations; Propane Gas Defense Association (Board Member and Past President); American Board of Trial Advocates; Securities Industry and Financial Markets Association

 - Board Member, Southeastern Women in Financial Services; Member of the Year (2018)